moonspore/examples/configuration.md

 6. A proof request is created and sent to Alice's agent

-7. The results of `autoSelectCredentialsForProofRequest()` display a matching set o requested attributes when logged to the console:
+7. The results of `autoSelectCredentialsForProofRequest()` display a matching set of requested attributes when logged to the console:

 ```json
 {